leggedrobotics/raisimLib/README.md

 You must read the [LICENSE](LICENSE.md) before using this software

 ## News
 - As of Nov 12th, you can perform a ray collision test (e.g., to emulate laser sensor).
 It returns position, normal and the object ID.
+PLEASE NOTE THAT IT IS NOT A STABLE FEATURE NOW.
+I WILL MAKE IT STABLE WITHIN A WEEK.
 - v0.6.0 introduces new api that lets users create an ArticulatedSystem programatically.
 Check out the example in raisimOgre!
 - In v0.5.0, the error reduction mechanisam of Raisim is significantly improved!
 Please pull.
 No API change
 - As of v0.4.0, RAISIM can simulate any trimesh (including non-convex ones).